Image Transformation Therapy (ImTT)

 So, how to resolve the "hook-up?"
 Actually, the brain knows how to heal itself with the help of a therapist guide.
 Thus the practice of ImTT.
 In short, the image of the trauma and the associated trauma feelings are dissipated out of the image within the mind and body that holds the addiction.
 The trauma removal is completed, and the addiction ends.
-Some of our clients, whatever their addiction such as drugs, homosexual/heterosexual porn, Gender Dysphoria, electronics, etc., either almost or completely end their addictions, and they begin to go away often within the first session.
+Some of our clients, whatever their addiction such as drugs, homosexual/heterosexual porn, Gender Dysphoria, electronics, etc., either almost or completely end their addictions, and they begin to go away often within the first few sessions.
 In some cases it may take a month, sometimes four or more months depending on the trauma/addiction level.
-The addiction or undesired behavior essentially ceases because the trauma and the feeling state have resolved.
+The addiction or undesired behavior essentially ceases because the trauma and the feeling state have resolved and unhooked.
 During and after resolution, it is essential that inborn needs for safety, affirmation, same-sex approval/affection, and other important needs are fulfilled in healthy ways that the client determines truly work for him or her.

 This may sound miraculous at first.
 This reaction is similar to how Eye Movement Desensitization Reprocessing (EMDR) sounded 30 years ago when introduced for trauma.
 But EMDR is now the top treatment for PTSD in America.
-However, almost every single one of our clients are having the same reactions, and their addictions apparently are not coming back even after months, they and appear to be permanent.
-All of us are impressed by the quick and thorough success of ImTT, but we'll be monitoring for permanence over the next year and beyond.
+However, almost every single one of our clients are having the same reactions, and their addictions apparently are not coming back even after months and years, and they appear to be permanent.
+Many of us are impressed by the quick and thorough success of ImTT, but we'll be monitoring for permanence over the next year and beyond.
 Of course, no guarantees of success can be made by any therapist for any issue, but we are greatly impressed with efficacy to date.

 David Pickup, LMFT-S